NahidaNahida/mstcs/README.md

 # Preparation-and-Utilization-of-Mixed-States-for-Testing-Quantum-Programs
-This project includes the code and data involved in the manuscript '*Preparation and Utilization of Mixed States for Testing Quantum Programs*'.
+This repository includes the code and data involved in the manuscript '*Preparation and Utilization of Mixed States for Testing Quantum Programs*'.

-The author welcomes replicability works and further studies based on this project.
+The author welcomes replicability works and further studies based on this repository.
 Should there be any technical and academic questions, please do not hesitate to contact the author (liyuechen@buaa.edu.cn).

 ## Requirements